- History of Plains Villager Research in the Texas Panhandle

 - Buried City: Plains Villager Life along Wolf Creek Site exhibit on the Buried City complex along Wolf Creek in Ochiltree County, Texas, summarizing the history of investigations and the results of almost 20 years of research led by Dr. David Hughes, author of the exhibit.

 - Hank's House 1: Anatomy of a Burned Pithouse Site exhibit on a recently excavated Plains Village house in Roberts County.
 In 2000, rancher and author John Erickson discovered what proved to be a Plains Village pithouse that mysteriously burned in the early 1300s.
 Archeologist Doug Boyd tells the story of Hank's house, named for Erickson's fictional character, Hank the Cowdog.
+Check out the related Kids' Activities, new in 2022.

 - Hank's House 2: A Puzzle Wrapped in a Mystery Special exhibit by John Erickson in the form of a wide-ranging essay reviewing archeological thinking about the Plains villagers of the Texas Panhandle and offering fresh insight as seen from the West Pasture of the M-Cross Ranch.